 How to bet on the NFL

-The NFL is made up of a total of 32 teams, which are split into two conferences, the American Football Conference (AFC) and the National Football Conference (NFC).
+The NFL is made up of a total of 32 teams which are split into two conferences, the American Football Conference (AFC) and the National Football Conference (NFC).

 After three rounds of playoffs, the division finally reaches the Super Bow l- the holy grail of American Football and one of the most watched sporting events in the world.

-Games are played on a Sunday, with one game each week played on a Thursday and one on a Monday.
+Games are typically played on a Sunday, with one game each week played on a Thursday and one on a Monday.

-Type of bets
+Type of Bets

-The most common type of bet placed on any team sport is the full-time result bet, and American Football is no different.
+Full-time result: The most common type of bet placed on any team sport is the full-time result bet, and American Football is no different.
 This bet is simply where you predict the full-time result of the game will be a home win, an away win, or a draw.

-Over/Under markets are another incredibly popular market when it comes to team sports and they are becoming increasingly popular when it comes to betting on the NFL.
+Over/Under: Over/Under markets are another incredibly popular market when it comes to team sports and they are becoming increasingly popular when it comes to betting on the NFL.

 Over/Under markets are simply when you decide whether the total number of points scored in a game is over or under a designated total.